Back to Blog

 4. Setmore

-Best for: Small teams that want a solid free plan
+Best for: Small teams that want a free plan with payments

 What it does well:

-• Supports recurring appointments out of the box
+• Clean, modern interface with recurring appointments out of the box

 Where it falls short: